-Within the described architecture, there are 2 safety functions covering different risks.
-These will be described in the following sections.
+Within the described architecture, there are 5 safety functions covering different risks.
+These are described in the following sections.

 NOTE: The safety functions proposed in this architecture do not provide a preferred safety chain solution for your machine.
 These are proposals as to how a safety function could be realized.